SwissDataScienceCenter/renku-design-docs/rfc-template.md

-- Start Date: (fill me in with today's date, DD-MM-YYYY)
+- Start Date: (fill me in with today's date, YYYY-MM-DD)
 - Status: (One of Proposed, Accepted or Rejected)

 # (RFC title goes here)